 The main contribution of our paper is SDFDiff, a differentiable renderer based on ray-casting SDFs.
-Our renderer is integrated with a popular deep learning framework such that it can be combined with neural networks to learn how to solve highly ill-posed inverse problems.
+Our renderer is integrated with a deep learning framework such that it can be combined with neural networks to learn how to solve highly ill-posed inverse problems.
 Finally, we provide an effective multi-resolution strategy to improve the robustness of gradient-based optimization.
-We demonstrate the usefulness of our approach using several application studies, including multi-view 3D reconstruction and single-view 3D reconstruction using a neural network.
-Our results demonstrate the advantages of SDFs over other surface representations such as meshes or point clouds.
+We demonstrate the usefulness of our approach using several application studies, including multi-view 3D reconstruction and learning-based single-view 3D reconstruction.
+Our results demonstrate the advantages of SDFs over other surface representations.

 In summary, we make the following contributions: